Democrats hold firm in demands for coronavirus relief bill as impasse continues

 Senate Majority Leader Mitch McConnell announced Thursday that the Senate would not adjourn for its August recess until a deal was reached.
 Senators "will have 24-hour notice before a vote, but the Senate will be convening on Monday, and I will be right here in Washington," McConnell said.
 House Majority Leader Steny Hoyer announced last week that the House would be canceling its August recess.

-Pelosi scoffed at the Republican proposal introduced last week which would have provided an additional $200 per week in unemployment benefits.

-"When they showed up last week it was already too late, and they came to the table with $200.
-It was already too late," Pelosi said, arguing that Republicans should have come to the negotiating table earlier since the benefits expired at the end of July.

-She also shot down the idea that they could consider a short-term extension of the benefit if a deal could not be reached, saying "we're not having a short-term extension."
+She has also shot down the idea that they could consider a short-term extension of the benefit if a deal could not be reached.

 Senate Republicans on Thursday expressed skepticism that a deal between the two parties could be reached.
 Senator Lisa Murkowski said it "doesn't look like" White House officials and Democrats would have successful negotiations, and Senator Mike Rounds simply said "nope" when asked by reporters if he thought they would reach a deal this week.